Skip to main content

 What should I wear to Zinfandel's?

-Zinfandel's is Zagreb's most formally recognised modern restaurant, so dress accordingly: neat, polished, and on the more considered end of what you'd wear out.
+Zinfandel's is Zagreb's most formally recognised modern restaurant, so dress accordingly: neat, polished, on the more considered end of what you'd wear out.
 The venue data doesn't specify a dress code, but at €€€€ with Michelin Plate recognition, arriving underdressed is a straightforward way to feel out of place.

 Is Zinfandel's good for a special occasion?

-Yes, and it's one of the cleaner choices in Zagreb for exactly that purpose.
+Yes, it's one of the cleaner choices in Zagreb for exactly that purpose.
 The Mihanovićeva ul.
-1 address puts you in a central, well-regarded location, and consecutive Michelin Plates give the meal a clear credential to mark against.
+1 address puts you in a central, well-regarded location, consecutive Michelin Plates give the meal a clear credential to mark against.
 For a milestone dinner where the venue itself needs to carry weight, Zinfandel's is a more reliable bet than a newer opening without that track record.

 Is Zinfandel's worth the price?

-At €€€€, Zinfandel's is priced at the ceiling of Zagreb's dining market, and the Michelin Plate recognition in both 2024 and 2025 indicates the kitchen is performing at a level that justifies it within the local context.
+At €€€€, Zinfandel's is priced at the ceiling of Zagreb's dining market, the Michelin Plate recognition in both 2024 and 2025 indicates the kitchen is performing at a level that justifies it within the local context.
 Compared to Michelin-starred venues in Western Europe at similar price points, the value case is strong.
 If €€€€ feels steep for Zagreb, Dubravkin Put is the most credible step down.